Tellusluna/Happy-birthday-Kathir/README.md

-This is a Random Message Generator # Happy-brithday-Kathir
+This is a Birthday wish for # Happy-birthday-Kathir